Wandseven/DailyCodeProblem/README.md

 18/09/2024: Given an integer k and a string s, find the length of the longest substring that contains at most k distinct characters.

+19/09/2024: The area of a circle is defined as πr^2.
+Estimate π to 3 decimal places using a Monte Carlo method.